-UCaaS vs Hosted PBX: Quick Reference
+UCaaS vs cloud phone system: Quick Reference

 | What it includes | Typical AU price per seat/month | Who it suits | IT complexity | Australian examples | Best for | |